bxparks/AceTime/docs/clock_system_clock.md

       request and can take multiple seconds.)
     * the `SystemClock` will synchronize against the `referenceClock` on a periodic basis using the non-blocking API of the `Clock` interface
-    * synchronized time is a configurable parameter in the constructor (default, every 1 hour).
+    * the synchronization interval is a configurable parameter in the constructor (default, every 1 hour).
 * the `backupClock`
     * an instance of the `Clock` class which preserves the time and *continues to tick* after the power is lost
     * e.g. `DS3231Clock` backed by a battery or a super capacitor
-    * upon initialized, the `SystemClock` can retrieve the current time from the `backupClock` so that the current time available in the `SystemClock` right away, without having to wait to resychronize with a slow `referenceClock` (e.g. the `NtpClock`).
+    * upon initialized, the `SystemClock` retrieves the current time from the `backupClock` so that the current time available in the `SystemClock` right away, without having to wait for synchronization with the slower `referenceClock` (e.g. the `NtpClock`).

 Since both parameters are nullable, there are 4 combinations: